 Jennifer Parker, M.A.

 Jennifer Parker is a program coordinator and teacher in the Resource Specialist Program (RSP) at Archbishop Riordan High School in San Francisco where she supports and teaches students with diagnosed language-based learning differences.
 Prior to this, she was a Literacy Specialist with the San Francisco Unified School District.
 She also maintains a private multisensory-based tutoring practice.
 Before that, Jennifer was a general education classroom teacher.
 Jennifer has a B.S. in Behavioral and Social Sciences from the University of Maryland and a M.A. in Teaching Reading from the University of San Francisco.
-She also holds a California Teaching Credential.
-Jennifer is currently completing her certification in the Wilson Reading System.
+She also holds a California Teaching Credential and is a certified Wilson Dyslexia Practitioner.